Purvapatel4725/IDOR-Demo/README.md

 ## Educational Use

 This demo is designed for:
-- Security courses and training
 - Understanding LFI vulnerabilities
 - Learning about secure coding practices
 - Demonstrating the importance of input validation

-## License

-This project is provided for educational purposes only.
-Use at your own risk in isolated lab environments.